QTCAT/qtcat/README.md

 ## Description:
-An association mapping method which jointly analyses all SNPs at once and at the same time accounts for the correlation between them.
-This makes correction for population structure unnecessary and therefore increases power compared to classical methods like the mixed model.
+QTCAT tests all SNPs jointly in ther association to the phenotype and at the same time considers correlation between them.
+Thus, correction for population structure becomes unnecessary, which in many cases results in a power advantages compared to other methods.

 ## Installation:
 The package can be installed from an R console via [`devtools`](https://github.com/hadley/devtools#updating-to-the-latest-version-of-devtools)